dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 *The sample app demonstrates the concepts explained in this section.*

-The [ConfigurationBinder](/dotnet/api/microsoft.extensions.configuration.configurationbinder) supports binding arrays to objects using array indices in configuration keys.
+The <xref:Microsoft.Extensions.Configuration.ConfigurationBinder.Bind*> supports binding arrays to objects using array indices in configuration keys.
 Any array format that exposes a numeric key segment (`:0:`, `:1:`, &hellip; `:{n}:`) is capable of array binding to a POCO class array.

 > [!NOTE]
 > Binding is provided by convention.
 Custom configuration providers aren't required to implement array binding.